 SAVING THE PLOT

 To save the plot as a PNG file, click on the small camera icon on the top right corner of the plot.

 Open the expander under the 📊 Plot type drop down menu by clicking on the ➕ sign.

 You can choose the dimensions you want to plot on the vertical and horizontal axes, and which metric to plot.

-By default, the seven top items in terms of total value are plotted the vertical axis, while the other items are aggregated together.
-The other items are summed together and plotted in light grey color.
+The top items in terms of total value are plotted the vertical axis, while the other items are aggregated together.
+The items summed together are plotted in light grey color.